 More time is needed to get a better sense of reaction from both consumers and issuers, he says.
 “At least six months.”

 The Federal Reserve is not specific regarding its plans for the database, except that it will get better.
 “It’s our expectation that the database will be refined and modified to make it easier for consumers to navigate the site,” says Susan Stawick, spokeswoman for the Federal Reserve.

 Clouding the picture further: A new federal Consumer Financial Protection Bureau, mandated by the Wall Street reform law but yet to be created, could eventually take over management of the database.

 A wish list

-by the marketing name of the card.
+First, label which card each agreement governs and perhaps allow consumers to search by the marketing name of the card.
 This “would not be hard from a technical standpoint,” she says.

 See related: MAIN STORY: Credit cards unreadable to 4 of 5 Americans, 10 most unreadable credit card agreements, 10 most readable credit card agreements, 10 wordiest credit card agreements, Readability of credit card agreements from biggest 20 banks, How credit card agreements’ readability compares to familiar documents, Quotable: What lawmakers, consumer activists, bankers say, 3 language experts try to make sense of a card agreement, Video: Consumers try in vain to understand credit card agreements